OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - The below control(s), each marked with a # and a short name in capitals

 #### **#DEVDATAPROTECT**
-(development-time infosec).
+> Category: development-time information security control
+> Permalink: owaspai.org/goto/devdataprotect/

 Development data protect: protect (train/test) data, source code, configuration & parameters

 This data protection is important because when it leaks it hurts confidentiality of intellectual property and/or the confidentiality of train/test data which also may contain company secrets, or personal data for example.
 Also the integrity of this data is important to protect, to prevent data or model poisoning.